drbean/edit/tsailin/2019APBR_english_proofing.md

 2016).
-Through the value propositions of their business models, contract manufacturers develop their business activities and create added value on the production network by means of R&D, manufacturing, and marketing work (Feng-Hsu, Heng-Yih, and Ting-Ling 2008; Jacobides, MacDuffie, and Tae 2016).
+Through the value propositions of their business models, contract manufacturers develop their business activities and create added value on the production network by means of R&D, manufacturing, and marketing work (Liu, Liu and Lin 2008; Jacobides, MacDuffie, and Tae 2016).
 To sustain an advantage in the production network, contract manufacturers rely upon continuing to create sufficient added value in the existing market through the engagement of the different innovation practices